Blackfin snapper: Biology

 The blackfin snapper is social species which can aggregate in small schools.
 It is a predator feeding opportunistically near the sea bed.
 The adults' diet is dominated by smaller fishes, the juveniles feed on more invertebrates including shrimp and worms, eating more fish as they grow.
 This species has been recorded as spawning throughout the year, with peaks in April and September.
 Spawning takes place mainly off Jamaica and the eggs are pelagic, floating with the currents.
 This species has a number of predators throughout its life including other snappers, sharks, barracudas, groupers and moray eels.

 Fisheries and conservation

 The blackfin snapper is considered to be a good fish for eating which is mainly sold at market as fresh fish.
 It is caught as part of a mixed snapper catch using traps, handlines and longlines.
 There have been reports of ciguatera poisoning after the consumption of the blackfin snapper.
 Although it is suspected that some populations may have declined there is almost no statistics on landings or abundance for this species landings.
 The deeper habitats and resultant specialised fishing equipment required to catch this species offer some protection from overexploitation.
-As there is not enough information on the population status of this species, the IUCN list it as Data Deficient.
+As there is not enough information on the population status of this species, the IUCN lists it as Data Deficient.